-During the Covid 19 outbreak, please follow Government guidance to
+During the Covid 19 outbreak, please follow the latest Government guidance to

 The Shropshire Hills aren’t so much a place for the extreme end of some outdoor activities, but there are plenty of challenges to be found in beautiful uncrowded surroundings.

 You're spoilt for choice with a series of great horse rides taking you across open moorland, through wooded valleys and along quiet country lanes.

 Blue Remembered Hills Bridleway, a 38 mile circular trail around Clun and Bishop’s Castle.

 The Jack Mytton Way, this bridleway travels for nearly 100 miles through the Shropshire Hills from Cleobury Mortimer to Llanfairwaterdine, published in sections in 8 leaflets.